Stanyke/Simple-Real-Time-Chat/README.md

-# Real-Time-Chat
+# Simple-Real-Time-Chat
-This is a real time chat support which runs locally with the help of NodeJS
+This is a very simple real time chat support which runs locally with the help of Socket.io on NodeJS